mainwp/mainwp/readme.txt

 * Added: support for the upcoming 3rd party extension

 = 3.5 - 9-27-18 =
-* Fixed: multiple PHP warnings
+* Fixed: Multiple PHP warnings
 * Fixed: an issue with special characters used in HTTP passwords
 * Fixed: session start issues
 * Added: mainwp_detect_premiums_updates filter as a support for detecting updates for Premium plugins that don't use standard WP update API